Wm. Loyd Allen

 Off campus, Dr. Allen is a frequent faculty member for the Academy of Spiritual Formation and was the Executive Director of the W. H. Whitsitt Baptist Heritage Society for over a decade.
 He is also a spiritual director and regularly guides pilgrimages to Celtic lands and Israel.

 Dr. Allen’s personal life revolves around his family and church.
 His wife, Libby, works at Mercer's Baugh Center for Baptist Leadership.
-His daughter, Clare, a recent graduate of Mercer University, plans a career in social work.
+His daughter, Clare, a Mercer graduate, has just completed her Master of Social Work at Smith College, Northampton, Massachusetts.
 At Parkway Baptist Church in the Atlanta suburb of Duluth, Dr. Allen teaches a popular Bible study on Sunday mornings.
 Libby serves Parkway as a deacon.
-For relaxation he enjoys reading novels, watching movies, playing tennis, and taking road trips in his Mazda MX-5 roadster.
+For relaxation he enjoys reading novels, watching movies, playing tennis, and taking road trips in his Fiat Spider 124 Abarth roadster.
 Whenever they can, he and Libby head for the woods to hike, which may be a pleasure rising from Dr. Allen’s childhood in rural Cuba, Alabama.